Finite momentum superconductivity in superconducting hybrids: Orbital mechanism: Discussion

-At $B_{in} \gtrsim 150 mT$ for all samples we find sign change of the diode effect and considerably larger value in comparison with theoretical expectations.
-At the same time we do not observe any qualitative changes in current dependent inductance.
-We believe that it can be connected with appearance of in-plane vortices in SN bilayer.
-If it is true it is also finite thickness effect and with decreasing of the thickness of SN bilayer in-plane vortices (and drop in $I_c^-$) should appear at larger field.
+At $B_{in} \gtrsim 150 mT$ for all thick samples we find sign change of the diode effect and its considerably larger value in comparison with theoretical expectations.
+At the same time we do not observe any qualitative changes of $L(I)$.
+We believe that it could be connected with appearance of in-plane vortices in SN bilayer.
+If it is true it is also finite thickness effect and with decreasing the thickness of SN bilayer in-plane vortices (and sign change of diode effect) should appear at larger field.
+Somewhere similar effect appears in thin strip where we do not have sign change of diode effect at 2.7 K for all studied three samples up to $B_{in}=500 mT$ and at $4.6 K$ it exists only for one sample.

 In Ref. \cite{Ando_Nat_2020} the diode effect was observed in multilayered Nb/V/Ta strip with thickness $d=120 nm$ and width $w=50 \mu m$.
 At low temperature SDE vanished which is in contrast to results of Refs. \cite{Turini_N_Lett_2022,Baumgartner_Nat_Nan_2022,Pal_Nat_Phys_2022,Sundaresh_2023} and our work where diode effect becomes more pronounced at low T. The width of Nb/V/Ta strip greatly exceeds effective Pearl magnetic field penetration depth $\lambda^2/d$ except at $T\sim T_c$ (we assume that $\lambda(0) =120 nm$ as in dirty Nb because zero temperature coherence length $\xi(0)=13 nm$ of multilayer is close to $\xi$ of dirty Nb).
 It means that current distribution is nonuniform over the width of Nb/V/Ta strip which automatically means that critical current has to be much smaller than the depairing current and resistive state is connected with entry and motion of out-of-plane vortices.
-This nonuniformity of current distribution may lead to vortex pinning at low temperature which destroys experimentally observed SDE having orbital, spin-orbit or combined origin.
+The nonuniform current distribution may lead to vortex pinning at low temperature which destroys experimentally observed diode effect.